 Carya Tomentosa, Hickory Tree

 The Hickory Tree is an attractive tree that produces high branches that make it an ideal shade tree.
-It is an easy to care for tree and it tolerates most soil types.
+It is easy to care for the tree, and it tolerates most soil types.
 The Hickory tree produces delicious and edible nuts at about 10 to 15 years of maturity it is a beautiful addition to any yard.
 The Hickory Tree is a deciduous tree that produces small, yellow-green catkins in the spring.
-The Hickory tree is a great addition to any home and is perfect for providing refreshing shade to your backyard.
+The Hickory tree is an excellent addition to any home and is perfect for providing refreshing shade to your backyard.
 It even produces delicious nuts.
-If you have this tree in your yard you will be sure to attract some wildlife friends such as squirrels.
+If you have this tree in your yard, you will be sure to attract some wildlife friends such as squirrels.

 Hickory Trees Provide Shade

-Hickory trees can make a wonderful tree to create much needed shaded area on a lawn or landscape.
-Hickory Trees will become stately and very large trees when fully grown.
+Hickory trees can make a beautiful tree to create a much needed shaded area on a lawn or landscape.
+Hickory Trees will become stately and huge trees when fully grown.
 Hickory trees will grow well and prefers moist well-drained soils but can also do good in clay, sandy and loamy soil conditions.